ataberkkilavuzcu/chat-App/README.md

 3. **Import This Project To An IDE**:

-4. ""Configure application.properties File With Correct Kafka Server IP""
+4. **Configure application.properties File With Correct Kafka Configurations**

 5. **Access the Application**:
     Open your browser and go to `http://localhost:8080`.